nrummel/thiqueThoughts/content/Bouldering Excellence/boulderingExcellence.md

 ![[HermMeme.gif|center]]

 # Closing Remarks
-Now that I dragged you through some math, or you skipped it because your lazy 🙄, let's close with a brief overview.
+Now that I dragged you through some math and a sermon, or you skipped it because your lazy 🙄, let's close with a brief overview.
 I grant that quantitative analysis of our sport suffers from many challenges: a lack of reliable data, ambiguity when modeling the system, and other complicating factors.
 In particular, the grades that climbers report may be wrong.
 This was discussed previously in the discussion of [[gradesDirtyDetails#Bias|reporting bias]] effecting bouldering grades.

 I concede it is challenging to understand what it means to be excellent in climbing.
 I implore everyone to not immediately pigeonhole the discussion before we even start.
 The complexity of our sport is why climbing is such a compelling topic.
 Unlike power lifting or the 100m dash, our sport has a lot to more unpack beyond "number is higher/lower".
 The complexity involved with describing our pursuit is why climbing is a compelling topic of conversation.